jeromefroe/starmie/README.md

 ```

 We begin by loading the objects that we'll need from other modules.
 First we load the `deep_merge`
-function from the common library since we'll it later on to merge the environment's parent's
+function from the common library since we'll need it later on to merge the evnironment's parent
-configuration and its overrides.
-Next, we load the `disable_bar` mixin that disables the bar
+with its overrides.
+In the next line, we load the `disable_bar` mixin that disables the bar service
-service for an environment.
-And, lastly, we load the environment's parent's configuration.
+for an environment.
+And, lastly, we load the environment's parent.

 ```starlark
 load("lib/deep_merge.star", "deep_merge")